SminemFinance21/SMINEM.FINANCE/oracle/SmindexPancakeSwapV2Oracle.md

 it is less than one hour.

-## <a id='IndexedUniswapV2Oracle-computeAverageEthForTokens-address-uint256-uint256-uint256-'></a> `computeAverageEthForTokens`
+## <a id='SmindexPancakeswapV2Oracle-computeAverageBNBForTokens-address-uint256-uint256-uint256-'></a> `computeAverageBNBForTokens`

 ```
-function computeAverageEthForTokens(address token, uint256 tokenAmount, uint256 minTimeElapsed, uint256 maxTimeElapsed) returns (uint144)
+function computeAverageBNBForTokens(address token, uint256 tokenAmount, uint256 minTimeElapsed, uint256 maxTimeElapsed) returns (uint144)
 ```

-Compute the average value of `tokenAmount` ether in terms of weth.
+Compute the average value of `tokenAmount` bnb in terms of wBNB.
-Computes the time-weighted average price of `token` in terms of weth by getting the current price from Uniswap and searching for a historical price which is between `minTimeElapsed` and `maxTimeElapsed` seconds old, then multiplies by `wethAmount`.
+Computes the time-weighted average price of `token` in terms of wBNB by getting the current price from Uniswap and searching for a historical price which is between `minTimeElapsed` and `maxTimeElapsed` seconds old, then multiplies by `wBNBAmount`.
 **Note:** `maxTimeElapsed` is only accurate to the nearest hour (rounded down) unless it is less than one hour.
 **Note:** `minTimeElapsed` is only accurate to the nearest hour (rounded up) unless it is less than one hour.

-## <a id='IndexedUniswapV2Oracle-computeAverageTokensForEth-address-uint256-uint256-uint256-'></a> `computeAverageTokensForEth`
+## <a id='SmindexPancakeswapV2Oracle-computeAverageTokensForBNB-address-uint256-uint256-uint256-'></a> `computeAverageTokensForBNB`

 ```
-function computeAverageTokensForEth(address token, uint256 wethAmount, uint256 minTimeElapsed, uint256 maxTimeElapsed) returns (uint144)
+function computeAverageTokensForBNB(address token, uint256 wBNBAmount, uint256 minTimeElapsed, uint256 maxTimeElapsed) returns (uint144)
 ```

-Compute the average value of `wethAmount` ether in terms of `token`.
+Compute the average value of `wBNBAmount` bnb in terms of `token`.
-Computes the time-weighted average price of weth in terms of the token by getting the current price from Uniswap and searching for a historical price which is between `minTimeElapsed` and `maxTimeElapsed` seconds old, then multiplies by `wethAmount`.
+Computes the time-weighted average price of wBNB in terms of the token by getting the current price from Uniswap and searching for a historical price which is between `minTimeElapsed` and `maxTimeElapsed` seconds old, then multiplies by `wBNBAmount`.
 **Note:** `maxTimeElapsed` is only accurate to the nearest hour (rounded down) unless it is less than one hour.
 **Note:** `minTimeElapsed` is only accurate to the nearest hour (rounded up) unless it is less than one hour.

-## <a id='IndexedUniswapV2Oracle-computeAverageEthForTokens-address---uint256---uint256-uint256-'></a> `computeAverageEthForTokens`
+## <a id='SmindexPancakeswapV2Oracle-computeAverageBNBForTokens-address---uint256---uint256-uint256-'></a> `computeAverageBNBForTokens`

 ```
-function computeAverageEthForTokens(address[] tokens, uint256[] tokenAmounts, uint256 minTimeElapsed, uint256 maxTimeElapsed) returns (uint144[] averageValuesInWETH)
+function computeAverageBNBForTokens(address[] tokens, uint256[] tokenAmounts, uint256 minTimeElapsed, uint256 maxTimeElapsed) returns (uint144[] averageValuesInWBNB)
 ```

 Compute the average value of each amount of tokens in `tokenAmounts` in terms of the corresponding token in `tokens`.
-Computes the time-weighted average price of each token in terms of weth by getting the current price from Uniswap and searching for a historical price which is between `minTimeElapsed` and `maxTimeElapsed` seconds old, then multiplies by the corresponding amount in `tokenAmounts`.
+Computes the time-weighted average price of each token in terms of wBNB by getting the current price from Uniswap and searching for a historical price which is between `minTimeElapsed` and `maxTimeElapsed` seconds old, then multiplies by the corresponding amount in `tokenAmounts`.